Search

 As In Little Things - Inner Growth Through Daily Experience

 Bandits observed from afar as a royal cavalcade proceeded on horseback through the vast Sahara desert.
-They often loitered around attacking unsuspecting merchant and robbing them of their wares.
+They often loitered around attacking unsuspecting merchants and robbing them of their wares.
 Never before had they seen such a lucrative procession of goods.
-Greed enveloped them as they excitedly sharpened their swords and discussed their plan of attack.
+Greed enveloped them as they excitedly sharpened their swords while discussing their plan of attack.
 They were superior in number and boastfully overestimated their battle prowess.

 Unbeknownst to them, the cavalcade was headed by a noble prince whose fierce warriors were ever-prepared for battle.
 The prince was returning to his kingdom after visiting a neighboring king.
 With their plan of attack solidified, they made their move on the rear of the slowly moving procession.
 Like madmen, they charged with their swords held high.
 It didn’t take long for the bandits to realize their fatal mistake in attacking the prince’s ferocious and disciplined warriors.
 The warriors at the front of the retinue reinforced those in the rear and brought the battle to a swift conclusion.